Homotopy ribbon discs with a fixed group: introduction

-\begin{example} We argue that if the knot group~$G(J)$ of a classical knot~$J \subset S^3$ is good, then it satisfies the hypotheses of Theorem~\ref{thm:Classification}; thus if~$G(J)$ is good, this result classifies~$G(J)$-ribbon discs for~$J \# -J$.
+\begin{example} We argue that the group~$G(J)=\pi_1(S^3 \setminus J)$ of a classical knot~$J \subset S^3$ is a geometrically~$2$-dimensional ribbon group that satisfies properties W-AA.
+Thus Theorem~\ref{thm:Injective} provides a criterion for exteriors of $G(J)$-ribbon discs to be s-cobordant rel.\ boundary and, if~$G(J)$ is additionally assumed to be good, then Theorem~\ref{thm:Classification} classifies~$G(J)$-ribbon discs for~$J \# -J$.

 The group of~$J \subset S^3$ is ribbon (the ribbon knot~$J \# -J$ bounds a smoothly embedded ribbon disc with group $G(J)$ as explained in~\cite[page 2135]{FriedlTeichner}).
 The sphere theorem ensures that~$G(J)$ is geometrically~$2$-dimensional (the knot exterior is aspherical and has the homotopy type of a 2-complex; see e.g.~\cite[Theorem 11.7]{LickorishIntroduction}).
 The Farrell-Jones conjecture holds for~$G(J)$ because it holds for the fundamental group of any~$3$-manifold with boundary~\cite[Theorem~15.1~(e)]{LueckIsomorphism}.

 Since knot groups are PTFA by work of Strebel~\cite{Strebel},~$G(J)$-ribbon discs are aspherical by~\cite[Lemma~2.1]{ConwayPowellDiscs} and thus~$\mathcal{D}_{G(J)}(J \# -J)=\mathcal{D}^a_{G(J)}(J \# -J)$.
-Finally, as we noted in Remark~\ref{rem:FT}, since $G(J)$ is PTFA, we can use condition~\eqref{eq:Ext} instead of condition~\eqref{eq:FT}. \end{example} \begin{example} For~$m,n \in \Z$ with~$|m-n|=1$, we argue that if the Baumslag-Solitar group~$BS(m,n)$ is good, then it satisfies the conditions of Theorem~\ref{thm:Classification}; thus if~$BS(m,n)$ is good, this result classifies~$BS(m,n)$-ribbon discs with aspherical exterior.
+Finally, as we noted in Remark~\ref{rem:FT}, since $G(J)$ is PTFA, we can use condition~\eqref{eq:Ext} instead of condition~\eqref{eq:FT}. \end{example} \begin{example} We argue that for~$m,n \in \Z$ with~$|m-n|=1$, the Baumslag-Solitar group~$BS(m,n)$ is a geometrically~$2$-dimensional ribbon group that satisfies properties W-AA.
+Thus Theorem~\ref{thm:Injective} provides a criterion for exteriors of aspherical $BS(m,n)$-ribbon discs to be s-cobordant rel.\ boundary and, if~$BS(m,n)$ is additionally assumed to be good, then Theorem~\ref{thm:Classification} classifies~$BS(m,n)$-ribbon discs with aspherical exteriors.

 The fact that~$BS(m,n)$ is ribbon when~$|m-n|=1$ can be seen by looking at the handle diagram depicted in Figure~\ref{fig:RibbonBS}.
 Baumslag-Solitar groups are geometrically~$2$-dimensional: the universal cover of the presentation~$2$-complex for~$\langle a,b \ | \ ba^{m}b^{-1}=b^n \rangle$ is homeomorphic to the product of~$\R$ with a tree; see e.g.~\cite[Section~2]{FredenKnudsonSchofield}.
 Additionally, every Baumslag-Solitar group~$BS(m,n)$ satisfies the Farrell-Jones conjecture~\cite{FarrellWu,GandiniMeinertRuping}. \end{example}

 We conclude with a brief final remark concerning asphericity.
 The methods of this paper rely heavily on~$G$-ribbon disc exteriors (conjecturally) being aspherical.
 Currently, non-aspherical~$4$-manifolds with boundary~$M_K$ and fundamental group~$G$ are poorly understood beyond the group~$G=\Z$~\cite{ConwayPowell}.
 This is the reason why we only work in~$D^4$ instead of in other~$4$-manifolds.